The Council has published a Revised LDP (2035) Timetable

 - The Sustainability Appraisal process that will run in parallel with the LDP process.

-We are currently at Stage 3 of Plan preparation (see Table 1 below):
+We are currently working towards Stage 4 of Plan preparation (see Table 1 below):

 Table 1: Indicative LDP Timetable*